nicholasdille/container-slides/120_kubernetes/kubectl/slides.md

 For example: `-o` vs. `--output`

+### When to use what

-Use the short flag on the console for speed
+Short flag on the console for speed

-Use the long flag in scripts for readability
+Long flag in scripts for readability

 ---